 Buy your Milwaukee Brewers shirts and hats before you arrive at the stadium.
 The prices will definitely be cheaper, and the shops at the stadium get crowded with long checkout lines.

 Buy your parking passes online for a discount.

-Tips for your Arrival to Miller Park – Parking, Traffic, and Security
+Tips for your Arrival to American Family Field – Parking, Traffic, and Security

 The stadium doors open 90 minutes before game time.
 They open even earlier for opening day.